Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md

 1. Management rollout

-   > **NOTE** The CSM services upgrade and validate CSM health are automatically executed in a hook run before the first management node is rolled out.
+   > **NOTE** The upgrade of CSM services and validation of CSM health occur automatically in a hook executed before the first management node is rolled out.

    Follow the IUF [Management rollout](management_rollout.md) instructions.